solid-stack/mvc-express-mongoose/README.md

         db: {
             endpoint: String, // 'mongodb://username:password@host:port/database',
         },
-        use_env_variable: Boolean, // defaults to false.
-If true, `process.env` is used to extract the configs.
+        env_variable: String, // the property from `process.env` that will be used to extract the db connection defaults to empty string
-        env_variable: String // the property from `process.env` that will be used to extract the db connection }
+    }
 }
 ```